-The omens haven’t been good for some time now – oddly enough, it all really started going wrong once PSA decided to separate brand-DS from its Citroën parent.
+Oddly, it all really started going wrong once PSA decided to separate brand-DS from its Citroën parent.
 Since then, the descent has been rapid, bruising and ignominious.
-Despite all three existing DS models receiving expensive facelifts incorporating a new corporate nose, sales have fallen off a cliff.
+Despite all three existing DS models receiving expensive facelifts incorporating a new corporate nose, sales appear to have have fallen off a cliff.
 Over the period from January to May of 2017 alone, sales of the entry level (and top-selling) DS3 fell 35.3% to 12,136.
 Those of the C-segment DS4 contracted 33.4% to 5675 cars, while those of the current range topping DS5 plummeted 42.8% to 2730 units.

 One has to have some sympathy for Bonnefort.
 He’s paid to place a positive slant on what is clearly a pretty dire situation.
-Defending PSA strategy as best he could, he told Automotive News recently, “I could have said, ‘I’m going to do some half-baked second-generation DS, and have something on the market faster.
+Defending PSA strategy as best he could, he told Automotive News, “I could have said, ‘I’m going to do some half-baked second-generation DS, and have something on the market faster.
 I didn’t want to do that because we are building a brand for the next 20 years.”
-Now, there are so many things wrong with this statement, one really doesn’t quite know where to begin, although I would recommend counting very slowly to twenty before doing so.
+Now, there are so many holes in this statement, one really doesn’t quite know where to begin, although I would recommend counting very slowly to twenty before doing so.

-Whether of course Bonnefort or indeed those who replace him through the revolving doors of PSA will actually be building DS-branded automobiles in twenty years time is another matter entirely.
+Whether of course PSA will actually be making DS-branded automobiles in twenty years time is another matter entirely.
 Realistically, even with a following wind, they’re going to need at least another decade – more likely two and even then, there’s no guarantee of success.

 2017 sales figures source: Car Sales Base.